S-expression: Use in Lisp

 S-expressions can be read in Lisp using the function READ.
 READ reads the textual representation of an S-expression and returns Lisp data.
 The function PRINT can be used to output an S-expression.
 The output then can be read with the function READ, when all printed data objects have a readable representation.
 Lisp has readable representations for numbers, strings, symbols, lists and many other data types.
 Program code can be formatted as pretty printed S-expressions using the function PPRINT (note: with two Ps, short for pretty-print).

 Lisp programs are valid S-expressions, but not all S-expressions are valid Lisp programs.
 (1.0 + 3.1) is a valid S-expression, but not a valid Lisp program, since Lisp uses prefix notation and a floating point number (here 1.0) is not valid as an operation (the first element of the expression).

 An S-expression preceded by a single quotation mark, as in 'x, is syntactic sugar for a quoted S-expression, in this case (quote x).

+Other uses

+S-expressions are also used for WebAssembly text format.